top of page

 The night’s last acts unfold in breathless, comic, and often grotesque escalation.
 In Dayne’s room, Macca finishes training him for a fight he may never win, encouraging him to "dance well" and "weave like a brother."
 Doug, hopeless and hopeful, crowns the trio with a new name: "Napoleon fucken Ice Cream."

-Across town, Cherry's labour intensifies, prompting Gary to finally call an ambulance only to find himself mocked by an emergency operator who knows exactly how low Mayoonderie ranks.
-Meanwhile, the others chant “tell him, tell him!” at Valda, who eventually blurts: Gary’s fertility condition isn’t real.
-He’s not infertile just labelled.
-Gary's childhood was shaped by a lie so he could get extra help.
-His breakdown is loud and strangely comic: "I'm miserable... because I'm fucken normal!"
+Across town, Cherry's labour intensifies, prompting Gary to finally call an ambulance only to find himself mocked by Baz the Ambo who knows exactly how low Mayoonderie ranks.
+Meanwhile, the others chant “tell him, tell him!” at Valda, who eventually blurts: Gary’s childhood conditions weren't real, he was just labelled so he could get extra help.
+His breakdown is loud and weirdly comic: "I'm miserable... because I'm fucken normal!"

 Back at Yonni’s, Martin finally leaves.
 Sharday runs after him.
 They walk the road together; kids of dead dads, trying to make meaning through their new “club.”
 Nan pulls up.
 They climb into the van.
 It’s the calmest moment in the episode.

 Dayne, Macca and Doug step outside the servo to face Shaun and his gang.
-Macca wants dialogue.
-Doug wants war.
-Dayne stands still.
 Doug reveals their power: they’re not just three guys; they’re strawberry, chocolate, and vanilla.
 They are Napoleon Ice Cream.
 The boys don’t know whether to laugh or punch him.

 The final scene belongs to Martin and Sharday in Nan’s van.
 Martin explains that the estimation was never about objects.
 It was about trying to reckon with the man who killed his father.
-The truth is quiet.
-A long way from resolution.
+The truth is quiet and a long way from resolution.
 But it’s said aloud.

 The writing process for Eating Ice Cream With Your Eyes Closed has taken place on Awabakal and Worimi Country.
 Public readings and development sessions have been held on Dja Dja Wurrung Country (Castlemaine).
 We recognise that these lands were never ceded.
 We acknowledge the continuing connection of First Nations peoples to land, story, and community.